{{ result.stateLabel }}

 Missing reward or crowded preschool plan

-A chart with goals but no reward stays in Needs input and shows the validation message to add a clear reward before printing or sharing.
+A chart with goals but no reward stays in Needs input and asks for a clear reward before printing or sharing.
 A preschool chart with 20 spaces can still generate, but Coaching Notes warns that ages 3-5 may work better with 12 or fewer spaces.
 Shortening the row is usually a better first revision than asking a young child to wait through a long target.

 FAQ: